MosesSupposes/Purescript-By-Example/text/chapter12.md

          (Eff (fs :: FS | eff) Unit)
 ```

-In the foreign Javascript module, `readFileImpl` would be defined as:
+In the foreign JavaScript module, `readFileImpl` would be defined as:

 ```javascript
 exports.readFileImpl = function(path, onSuccess, onFailure) {